 The first thing you will notice in Leitai Wuwei is the Flying Horse of Gansu 馬踏飛燕.
-Do look carefull at the hoof of the horse.
-The horse is only balance with one hoof which rests without pressure on a flying swallow.
+Do look carefully at the hoof of the horse.
+The horse is only balanced with one hoof which rests without pressure on a flying swallow.
 The Flying Horse of Gansu 馬踏飛燕 is GANSU icon and you get to see it at Lanzhou Airport too.

 The temple is called Dafo/Big Buddha because inside the temple there is a sleeping Buddha which is also the largest in Asia built around 1100 in wooden frame and clay outside.

 The one thing you should notice carefully is the Dafo/Big Buddha face expression and the outfit.
 It is quite bizarre to see the artisan did such a wonderful job many thousand years ago even though they have not seen Buddha personally but still able to depict the Buddha expression so well.
-Very peaceful look of Buddha at the reclining position.
-Photography is not allowed to protect the origin color from fading.
+A very peaceful look of Buddha at the reclining position.
+Photography is not allowed to protect the original color from fading.

-Zhangye Daxia is famous for its rainbow-colored mountains, the several hundred meters tall Danxia in Zhangye are the result of deposits of sandstone and other minerals that occurred over many thousand years ago.
+Zhangye Daxia is famous for its rainbow-colored mountains, the several hundred meters tall Danxia in Zhangye is the result of deposits of sandstone and other minerals that occurred over many thousand years ago.

 The Jiayuguan Hotel is conveniently located in the downtown of Jiayuguan city.
 The room is up to our standard and the breakfast buffet has wide-spread of choice.

-The luminous cup in Gansu is one of the top souvenir you may like to bring home.
-It is made of jade and it is named because it sparkles when fill with alcohol and placed under the moonlight.
+The luminous cup in Gansu is one of the top souvenirs you may like to bring home.
+It is made of jade and it is named because it sparkles when filling with alcohol and placed under the moonlight.

 Mingshashan Mountain / Echoing Sand Mountains & Yueyaguan / Cresent Moon Lake is the highlight in Dunhuang Silk Road.

-In Dunhuang city, there is the iconic sculpture, Fetian – the flying Apsara who played the “pipa” at her back,反弹琵琶 a unique dance moved found in walls of Magao Gottoes.
+In Dunhuang city, there is the iconic sculpture, Fetian – the flying Apsara who played the “pipa” at her back,反弹琵琶 a unique dance moved found in walls of Magao Grottoes.

 The number one dish I can remember from the food in Dunhuang is – Camel Hoof.
 In ancient time, only the Emperors were able to taste this dish.

-One of the must watch show in Dunhuang Silk Road is ‘Silk Road, Flower Rain’丝路花雨.
-They called it the China’s Swan Lake because it is a ancient silk road classic and as good as Swan Lake.
-World class performances which has been performed in more than 40 countries around the globe since its debut in 1979.
+One of the must-watch show in Dunhuang Silk Road is ‘Silk Road, Flower Rain’丝路花雨.
+They called it China’s Swan Lake because it is an ancient silk road classic and as good as Swan Lake.
+World-class performances which have been performed in more than 40 countries around the globe since its debut in 1979.

 Guazhou 瓜州 is translated as ‘Melon State’, about 1 hour and 20 mins from Dunhuang.
 While in Guazhou, one thing not to be missed is melon tasting as this place is named after their sweet melon.

-The facilities in the bullet train were well equipped with clean toilets and free drinking hot water, which surprised me.
-I have tried Japan Bullet train – the Shinkansen but I think China’s bullet trains were not going to lose to Japan, with its 15,000 miles network is the most extensive in the world.
-China’s bullet trains were also the fastest and newest.
-Click on the above link to read what to watch out when you are catching bullet train in China.
+The facilities in the high-speed rail were well equipped with clean toilets and free drinking hot water, which surprised me.
+I have tried Japan Bullet train – the Shinkansen but I think China’s high-speed trains were not going to lose to Japan, with its 15,000 miles network is the most extensive in the world.
+China’s high-speed trains were also the fastest and newest.
+Click on the above link to read what to watch out when you are catching the high-speed train in China.

-There is not much thing in Flaming Mountains site, the only interesting thing is the world largest thermometer which looks like the Monkey King’s weapon – Ruyi Jingu Bang.
-You do feel the intense heat in Flaming Mountain, temperature can go up to 80’c as this is the largest, driest and hottest desert in China.
+There are not many things in the Flaming Mountains site, the only interesting thing is the world largest thermometer which looks like the Monkey King’s weapon – Ruyi Jingu Bang.
+You do feel the intense heat in Flaming Mountain, the temperature can go up to 80’c as this is the largest, driest and hottest desert in China.

 You can actually see grapes vineyards everywhere in Turpan Xinjiang, not just in the Grapes Valley.
 You will learn that people in Xinjiang prefer the green than the red one.

-It was a good experience to have a house visit at Uyghur home and learn about raisin in Turpan Xinjiang.
-You also get entertained well by the young Uyghur man especially with his cute accent and his funny dance – how a Uyghur man propose to a lady.
+It was a good experience to have a house visit to Uyghur home and learn about raisin in Turpan Xinjiang.
+You also get entertained well by the young Uyghur man especially with his cute accent and his funny dance – how an Uyghur man proposes to a lady.

 Fire Mountain is different from Turpan’s Flaming Mountain.
-Flaming Mountain is famous for it high temperature (up to 80’c) and it’s “Journey to the West story” but Fire Mountain is famous for it mountain color, that is reddish.
+Flaming Mountain is famous for its high temperature (up to 80’c) and it’s “Journey to the West story” but Fire Mountain is famous for its mountain color, that is reddish.
 If you look around you see no other colors than reddish.

-When you entered the Buerqin town, you feel strong influence of Russian as the landscape here built in Russian style.
-Glad to learn about Buerqin county and how Russian used to occupied this land due to the metal industries in Northern Xinjiang China many decades ago.
+When you entered the Buerqin town, you feel the strong influence of Russian as the landscape here built in Russian style.
+Glad to learn about Buerqin county and how Russian used to occupy this land due to the metal industries in Northern Xinjiang China many decades ago.

-Situated at an altitude of 1600 m, Jiadengyu is the getway to Kanas Lake.
+Situated at an altitude of 1600 m, Jiadengyu is the gateway to Kanas Lake.
 It is also the base of Kanas tourism reception.
 Tourists usually stay here because there is no accommodation in Kanas.
-Glad I have experience the Jiadengyu grassland with the view of Altay mountains.
-The layers of mountains, blue sky, white clouds, green forest and Kazakh yurts blend a picturesque scenery of Xinjiang.
+Glad I have experienced the Jiadengyu grassland with the view of Altay mountains.
+The layers of mountains, blue sky, white clouds, green forest, and Kazakh yurts blend a picturesque scenery of Xinjiang.

 Most of the buildings here are resort which built in European style.
 This place attracted many mainland local Chinese tourists.
 You may have to compete with the mainland Chinese in the buffet restaurant for the food

-For me, Kanas Reserve is better than Switzerland alps, reason being over here you have the additional elements eg, the minorities culture such as Kazakhs & Mongolian who lives in Altay Mountains region.
+For me, Kanas Reserve is better than Switzerland Alps, because over here you have the additional elements eg, the minorities culture such as Kazakhs & Mongolian who lives in the Altay Mountains region.

 Hemu Village is where Tuwa minority lives.
 The Tuwa minority (2,000 left in China) are believed to be the descendant of Genghis Khan Troop.
 It’s said that the Tuwas were originated from the old or wounded soldiers abandoned by Genghis Khan when he led his people to conquer the West Region.

 It is named after “Ghost City” due to frequent strong winds whistle and howl plus the flying sand create the mysterious yardang landform and caused various formations.
-It get more famous after few Chinese movies was shot here, one of them is “Crouching Tiger Hidden Dragon”.
+It gets more famous after a few Chinese movies were shot here, one of them is “Crouching Tiger Hidden Dragon”.

 Which are the richest cities in China?
 Most people would think of Beijing or Shanghai?
 No, the richest city in China is Karamay in Xinjiang China.
 Karamay in Uyghur language means “black oil”.

-You will notice Karamay people are living a good life and good welfare, obviously benefit from oilfield industry.
-The transportation such as bus conditions are good.
+You will notice Karamay people are living a good life and good welfare, obviously benefit from the oilfield industry.
+Transportation such as bus conditions is good.

 The Urumqi Grand Bazaar is similar to the Istanbul Marrakech Bazaar.
 The good thing to explore Urumqi International Grand Bazaar is you get to see everything here.
 Great place for you to get your exotic souvenirs back home.
 The shops are quite repetitive and selling the same stuff everywhere.
 I find the things sold here are more expensive than other places in Xinjiang, such as Turpan.
 I suggest you to start getting your souvenirs during your tour in Xinjiang and don’t wait for your last stop in Urumqi.
 If you missed out the souvenirs you wanted to buy during your trip in Xinjiang, you can always buy it here, just that the price may cost higher.
 Urumqi usually is the last stop before tourists depart back home.

 “Millennium Impression of the Silk Road” is highly recommended as this is a buffet cum colorful performance show.
-Come early to enjoy the buffet spread before the show start.
-Once the show start it is harder to eat as the light get dimmed and also you will be too occupied with the stunning performance.
+Come early to enjoy the buffet spread before the show started.
+Once the show starts it is harder to eat as the light gets dimmed and also you will be too occupied with the stunning performance.

-Nothing much to shop in the airport, best is get all your souvenirs outside.
+Nothing much to shop in the airport, best is getting all your souvenirs outside.
 If possible bring your own snacks as food and coffee are all over-priced inside the airport.

 Final thoughts :